chianw/chianw/post16k8scontainerd.md

 ```

 **Step 12** Install Antrea or other CNI by running the below only on master node.
-This assumes master node has Internet access to pull the required files
+This assumes master node has Internet access to pull the required files.
+Antrea v1.5.2 is the latest as of time of writing
 ```
 kubectl apply -f https://github.com/antrea-io/antrea/releases/download/v1.5.2/antrea.yml